-Pupils who have an excused absence must make up the work missed in order to receive credit.
-Parents who want to pick up make-up work for a child who is out two or more days should phone the office or let the teacher know, and allow sufficient time for a teacher who is busy teaching to get assignments and materials ready.
+Students who have an excused absence must make up the work missed in order to receive credit.
+Parents who want to pick up make-up work should phone the office or let the teacher know, and allow sufficient time for a teacher who is busy teaching to get assignments and materials ready.
 If possible, phone in the morning and pick up the work after school or the next morning.
 Parents of any student out for an extended time should make an appointment with the principal to establish a support plan.
-Students will be given the number of days missed to make up work, i.e. if a student is sick for two days, he will have two days to make up the work.
+[Students will be given the number of days missed to make up work, i.e. if a student is sick for two days, he/she will have two days to make up the work.]